coshx/stewie/Java.md

 ### Variable declarations

 Variables should be declared at the top of each block.
-This process increases performances for it avoids calling memory allocator and garbage collector again.
+This process may increase performances for it avoids calling memory allocator and garbage collector again.
+However, it is a good practice for it keeps your code ordered.

 ```java
 public void myMethod() {